Unity-Technologies/ml-agents/docs/Custom-Protos.md

 By default, you can configure an environment `env ` in the Python API by specifying a `config` parameter that is a dictionary mapping strings to floats.

 You can also configure an environment using a custom protobuf message.
-To do so, add fields to the `CustomResetParameters` protobuffer message in `custom_reset_parameters.proto`, analogously to `CustomAction` above.
+To do so, add fields to the `CustomResetParameters` protobuf message in `custom_reset_parameters.proto`, analogously to `CustomAction` above.
 Then pass an instance of the message to `env.reset` via the `custom_reset_parameters` keyword parameter.

 In Unity, you can then access the `customResetParameters` field of your academy to accesss the values set in your Python script.